 A once-thriving agricultural center, Arcadia was established in northern Oklahoma County soon after the 1889 Land Run into the Unassigned Lands.
-Situated approximately seventeen miles northwest of Oklahoma City, Arcadia developed in southwestern Deep Fork Township where the fertile land around the Deep Fork River and its tributaries attracted cotton farmers, both white and African American.
+Situated approximately seventeen miles northeast of Oklahoma City, Arcadia developed in southwestern Deep Fork Township where the fertile land around the Deep Fork River and its tributaries attracted cotton farmers, both white and African American.
 Early settlers apparently chose the name to reflect the area's quiet, peaceful nature, Arcadia being a region of Greece famed as a rural paradise.
 A postal designation made in early August 1890 named Sarah J. Newkirk as postmaster.
 In 1902–03 the Missouri, Kansas and Texas Railroad constructed a line from Bartlesville to Oklahoma City, passing immediately south of Arcadia through William H. Odor's property.
 Rail access quickly transformed the new town into an important regional market, and the Arcadia Townsite Company, established by Odor and others, developed two plats in 1903.

 In 1904 the Arcadia Star claimed a population of 800 for the town, but in 1900 the U.S. Census had recorded only 706 in all of Deep Fork Township and in 1907 recorded 994.
 While Arcadia remained predominantly white, census manuscripts reveal that Deep Fork Township's population remained approximately 50 percent African American for decades.
 Businesses that thrived in the early years included A. H. Crabb's Pioneer Mercantile and cotton gin, B. F. Ogle's Up-to-Date Grocery, Odor and McMinimy Hardware, Sweat's Restaurant, and F. C. Dowell's Arcadia Hotel.
 By 1910 residents supported three churches and two schools, one for whites and a "separate school" for blacks.